Logo / Identity Guide

 The university provides public services, art, entertainment, sports, and cultural programs for the region.
 Grand Valley's School of Communications and Music and Dance Department offer regularly scheduled plays and concerts.
 The university athletic teams are consistent leaders in their conference.
 Grand Valley is licensed to operate the region's public television and radio stations, which are affiliated with PBS and NPR, respectively.
 The WGVU AM/FM radio and TV stations provide local and network broadcasts, and offer educational and hands-on instructional opportunities for Grand Valley students.

-Grand Valley has an endowment of nearly $75 million, due in large part to the support and activity of the Grand Valley University Foundation.
+Grand Valley has an $89 million endowment, due in large part to the support and activity of the Grand Valley University Foundation.
 Gifts to the foundation from friends, alumni, faculty members, and staff members help ensure the continuation of Grand Valley as a vital public education resource in West Michigan.